URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Introduction

 To address the challenge of cross-problem generalization, growing attention has been directed toward multi-task learning capable of handling diverse routing problems.
-As summarized in \cref{table:motivation}, existing efforts largely fall into two categories: 1) constraint combination-based multi-task learning and 2) adapter-based fine-tuning frameworks.
+As summarized in \cref{table:motivation}, existing efforts largely fall into two categories: 1) constraint combination-based multi-task learning and 2) adapter-based fine-tuning.
 In the first approach, VRP variants are treated as different combinations of constraint attributes, and a unified model is trained across these combinations to enable knowledge sharing for problems with seen constraints~\citep{liu2024mtpomo,zhou2024mvmoe,li2025cada,berto2024routefinder,zheng2025mtl_kd}.
-The second approach builds a shared model backbone for all problems and incorporates specific input/output adapters for each problem, thereby reducing the retraining costs~\citep{lin2024cross,drakulic2025goal,wang2025mtl_mab}.
+The second approach builds a shared model backbone for all problems and incorporates problem-specific input/output adapters, thereby reducing retraining costs~\citep{lin2024cross,drakulic2025goal,wang2025mtl_mab}.

-Despite the above advancements, existing methods still fall short in zero-shot generalization.
-The problem coverage of constraint combination-based approaches is inherently bounded by their manually specified constraint sets, while adapter-based approaches require fine-tuning and thus cannot perform zero-shot generalization.
-Moreover, both strategies fundamentally rely on the explicit enumeration of problems through a predefined set of problem tags.
-This practice is problematic because the constraint space of routing problems is open-ended and compositional, making any fixed tagging scheme fundamentally limited.
-More critically, creating and maintaining such a problem taxonomy requires considerable domain expertise, which is precisely what NCO always aims to avoid.
+Despite the above advancements, existing methods still fall short in cross-problem zero-shot generalization.
+The problem coverage of constraint combination-based approaches is inherently bounded by their manually specified constraint sets, whereas adapter-based approaches require additional fine-tuning and thus cannot perform zero-shot generalization.
+Furthermore, both strategies fundamentally rely on the explicit problem enumeration through a predefined set of problem tags.
+This practice is challenging because the constraint space of VRP variants is open-ended and compositional.
+More critically, creating and maintaining such a problem taxonomy requires considerable domain expertise, which NCO always aims to avoid.
 A detailed review of related work on single-task and multi-task learning is provided in Appendix \ref{append:related_work}.